NLnetLabs/simdzone/README.md

 determine if a similar performance boost can be achieved for parsing zone files.

-Currently, only tokenization is implemented and AVX2 is required.
+For now, SSE4.2 or AVX2 is required.

-The project uses quite some code from the simdjson project.
-That code remains licensed under the Apache-2.0 license.
+The project uses some code from the simdjson project.
+That code remains licensed under the Apache-2.0 license (for now).
 Credits and copyright reside with the original authors.

 ## Early results
 Running `simdzone` on my system (Intel Core i7-1065G7) against an older